ahmedtariq01/Cloud_Application_Architecture_Diagrams/Large_Payloads_on_S3_through_APIGateway/README.md

 <li>Create the first Lambda function using the AWS CDK in Python, which is responsible for generating a presigned URL for the client to use to upload a file to the S3 bucket.
 The Lambda function should be configured to allow the API Gateway to invoke it.</li>

-<li>Create the second Lambda function using the AWS CDK in Python, which is responsible for generating a presigned URL for the client to use to download a file from the S3 bucket.
-The Lambda function should be configured to allow the API Gateway to invoke it.</li>

 <li>Configure the S3 bucket to trigger the second Lambda function whenever a new object is created.
 The Lambda function should be configured to allow the S3 bucket to invoke it.</li>

+<li>Create the second Lambda function using the AWS CDK, which sends an SES notification to the user once the file is uploaded.</li>

 <li>Configure the API Gateway to trigger the first Lambda function when a request is received.
 The Lambda function should be configured to allow the API Gateway to invoke it.</li>